 As the world population grows, so does the need for abundant, affordable and safe food.
 North Carolina Cooperative Extension’s educational programs provide farmers and agribusinesses with the research-based knowledge they need to produce high-quality crops and livestock in economically and environmentally sustainable ways.
 That’s important for North Carolina because agriculture and agribusiness account for about 17 percent of our state’s jobs and income.

-The Currituck County Center of North Carolina Cooperative Extension will be conducting a program on raising a Backyard Chicken Flock on Thursday, March 27, 2014 at the Currituck Extension Center in Barco beginning MORE »
+The Currituck County Center of North Carolina Cooperative Extension will be hosting a Currituck small farms tour on Wednesday, July 23, 2014 beginning at the Currituck Extension Center at 4:00 pm and ending MORE »

 Watering plants during the summer can be an overwhelming task.
 Containers dry out quickly and leaving plants unattended during a vacation can be a disaster.
 On July 28, 2014 at 6:00pm NC Cooperative MORE »